-Though grits do have a very long shelf life, they can still go bad.
-Even when stored properly, they will begin to degrade in quality over time.
+Though grits have a very long shelf life, they can still go bad.
+Even when stored properly, they will degrade in quality over time.

 If exposed to moisture, grits can change in consistency and even develop mold.
 In this case, they should absolutely be thrown out.

-In most cases, if the grits have been stored properly, it likely will not have many visible signs of spoilage.
+In most cases, if the grits have been stored properly, they likely will not have many visible signs of spoilage.
 Often, it will just begin to go stale or lose its flavor.
-In these circumstances, it may become more difficult to bake with and may not be as palatable to eat.
+In these circumstances, it may become more difficult to cook with and may not be as palatable to eat.

-Grits often do naturally have traces of oil, so they can go rancid.
-You should check to see if there are any changes in scent or flavor before using it.
+Grits often naturally have oil traces, so they can go rancid.
+Before using it, you should check to see if there are any changes in scent or flavor.
 If it smells or tastes sour, it should be discarded.

 Keep In Mind: Because of the germ in corn, grits naturally have a variety of colorful grains, ranging from white to yellow to even grey or black specks.
 Even if you see some variety of colors in the grains, this does not necessarily mean the grits have gone bad.

 - Grits have a relatively long shelf life and are similar to other dry foods.

 - Grits can last for up to a year at room temperature.
 When frozen, they can last for up to 5 years.